BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBox

 Can baby feel when I rub my belly?

 Yes!
-Baby’s brain and nerve endings have now developed enough that they can sense touch, which means they’ll feel your hand pressing gently on your 22 week baby bump.
+Baby’s brain and nerve endings are rapidly developing and they can likely sense touch, which means they’ll feel your hand pressing gently on your 22 week baby bump.
 Baby may even respond by pressing back—cool!

 By this time, it may be more obvious to an older child that you're pregnant.
 The uterus can only hide for so long!… Some of my patients have bought simple gifts for the sibling from the actual baby to give them after the new baby is born to help with the changes.
 Around 22 weeks you will probably still have some energy so you may want to work on getting some things organized like that to help long term.